IN THIS ARTICLE

-**Wi-Fi only iPad models do not contain an internal GPS.
-This will result in projects not being geolocated unless used with the viDoc RTK rover.
+*Wi-Fi-only iPad models do not contain an internal GPS.
+This may result in projects not being geolocated unless used with the viDoc RTK rover or GCPs.

-PIX4Dcatch (iOS version) uses the LiDAR to capture the depth information of the surrounding during the image acquisition.
-The LiDAR points will compensate for the lack of 3D points over reflective and low texture surfaces.
+PIX4Dcatch (iOS version) uses LiDAR to capture the depth information of the surroundings during the image acquisition.
+The LiDAR points will compensate for the lack of 3D points over reflective and low-texture surfaces.
 Processing with LiDAR data is the default option when uploading to PIX4Dcloud / PIX4Dcloud Advanced.
 Processing the exported project using PIX4Dmatic, the depth information can be used.